New Year meet, Low Hall Garth, Langdale

 At Red Tarn there was a parting of the ways with Ged, Michael, Robert, Toby, Dan and PM Mark Longmore continuing up to Pike of Blisco summit.
 Lizzie and Martyn opted to descend to Oxendale Beck, with Martyn mentioning a “Ghyll” he was interested in visiting.
 New PM Neil was heard muttering something about a knee injury and chose to join Martyn and Lizzie.

-Later, both the ‘Lower’ and ‘Summit’ group met up in the Old Dungeon Ghyll for mid-walk refreshment.
-Meet leaders Michael & Robert left early and took a slightly more direct route back to LHG to prepare dinner.
+Later, both the ‘Lower’ and ‘Summit’ groups met up in the Old Dungeon Ghyll for mid-walk refreshment.
+Meet leaders Michael and Robert left early and took a slightly more direct route back to LHG to prepare dinner.
 The rest of the group took an alternative route back through Great Langdale and Baysbrown Wood, and via the Three Shires Inn where the group was joined by Alan.

 Tricky descent off Wetherlam Edge